 Long Exposure Photograph of a vintage Ford Falcon in the ghost town of Owanka, South Dakota.
 If this unincorporated township’s history isn’t straight out of a dusty, crusty, but beautiful Netflix series, well, it should be.
 The events that took place in Owanka are not unlike many of the settlements across the west.
 In the name of either staking their claim or finding a better life, most of these pioneers stood raw against the most extreme events and elements imaginable.
 From an undrinkable water to bankruptcy and teen marriage controversy and murder, Owanka, which roughly translates to “good camping ground” in Lakota, was mired in bad luck made worse by bad decisions.
 But through the devastating decades, many within Owanka’s community didn’t give up!
 Rich in hope and determination, these people did their best to keep up spirits against all odds stacked against them.
-Using a little of that determined creativity ourselves, we dodged a snowstorm to take this shot of the old Falcon’s dashboard.
-The blue flashlight glow attracted the sole neighbor nearby.
+Using a little of that determined creativity ourselves, we dodged a snowstorm to take this shot of the old Falcon with a tree growing right through the engine cavity.
+Our flashlights attracted the sole neighbor nearby.
 We waved in friendly surrender as the pickup truck slowly approached.
-We asked for a late permission slip to photograph the area, received a confused gaze, but received permission granted.
+We asked for a late permission slip to photograph the area, received a confused stare in return, but received permission granted.

 *Frame not included with print purchase.